Robert Foulis (printer): The Foulis Academy

+Death and legacy

 The brothers were buried in the Ramshorn Cemetery.
 Due to a widening of Ingram Street the graves now lie beneath the pavement but are still marked, using their initials in the paving.

+The business was afterwards carried on under the same name by Robert's son Andrew.
+W. J. Duncan's Notices and Documents illustrative of the Literary History of Glasgow, printed for the Maitland Club in 1831, among other things contains a catalogue of the works printed at the Foulis press, and pictures, statues and busts in plaster of Paris produced at the Academy in the University of Glasgow.